Bohem1/datum/docs/ComposingRoles.md

 This is a good way to get started and works well for small-ish configurations, but it gets out of hand pretty quickly, as it's hard to read all the `if` statements and their content.
 Some variant of this are using `Where` clauses around the Node expression.

 ## Puppet and the [_Role and Profiles_ model](https://puppet.com/docs/pe/2017.2/r_n_p_intro.html)

-The puppet community uses and recommend a very neat model for composing _complete system configurations_, while managing the complexity by modularising parts of the code into re-usable and cohesive components, while loosely coupling them.
+The puppet community uses and recommend a very neat model for composing _complete system configurations_, while managing the complexity by modularizing parts of the code into re-usable and cohesive components, while loosely coupling them.

 They also have comprehensive and well-written documentation with real-life  examples available on their website, making it easy to learn.